Gen Alpha Translator

 Here is what happens when normal English meets Gen Alpha slang:

-Original Gen Alpha
+English Input Gen Alpha Output

 That was really cool Bro that was absolutely bussin no cap fr fr